 Intuitively, it might seem that attitude position should be independent from attitude function because the position of one's attitude as positive or negative should not necessarily dictate the function that the attitude serves.
-Suppose that one's attitude function towards an object is primarily social-adjustive.
+Suppose that one's attitude function toward an object is primarily social-adjustive.
 Intuitively, it seems that one should be able to fulfill this need with negative, positive, or moderate attitude positions.
 That is, one can connect with close others through one's dislikes, likes, or neutrality about attitude objects, depending on how they evaluate those objects.
-Indeed, Herek's (1987) study of attitudes towards gay people found that people with positive attitudes towards gay people often felt that their positive views fulfilled their social-adjustive needs, but people with negative attitudes also felt that their views fulfilled their social-adjustive needs.
-This seems logical: holding either a positive or negative attitude could be more social-adjustive depending on the attitude position held by one's important social groups or family members (and see Priester & Petty, 2001).
-Similarly, both positive and negative attitudes were value-expressive for distinct groups of people.
+Indeed, Herek's (1987) study of attitudes toward gay people found that people with positive attitudes toward gay people often felt that their positive views fulfilled their social-adjustive needs, but people with negative